 Simply visit these links see which of the ideas can work for you and note them down in your journal.
 I will recommend that you post your content related to an upcoming event a month or at least two weeks before the actual event so your post has the time to get attention from the audience and getting ranked in search engine.
 Say its Valentine’s Day Gift Ideas you are planning to post, it must go live in January and not in February because people will be searching for those as soon as February sets in.
 I hope you get the picture.

 Once you have everything planned out you need to let people know what to expect and when to expect it.
-It is best that you start generating your mailing list as early as possible and once you have it you can mail people about the upcoming post develop a sense of anticipation.
+Its best that you start generating your mailing list as early as possible and once you have it you can mail people about the upcoming post develop a sense of anticipation.
 You can also inform your subscribers whenever you post some new content.
 It will also help you a lot if you have joined any affiliate marketing programs.
 Add a subscription button to your blog so your audiences have the chance to sign up to your updates and newsletters.
-Here is a Guide for starting your mailing list for free by Arfa from She Means Blogging.

-Start working on it as soon as possible, from day one or even before the day one.
+Start working on it as soon as possible, from the day one or even before the day one.
 Use your social media presence to create hype even before your website is launched.
-When your website is live some social media platforms like Twitter and Facebook can be a great help in driving traffic to your website, other platforms like Pinterest will not only drive traffic but also give you backlinks and Instagram can help you create brand awareness.
-In fact, Instagram is the major hub for influencer marketing and heaven for lifestyle bloggers.
+When your website is live some social media platforms like twitter and facebook can be a great help in driving traffic to your website, other platforms like Pinterest will not only drive traffic but also give you backlinks and Instagram can help you create brand awareness.
+In fact Instagram is the major hub for influencer marketing.

 You should really check out this post on How to Grow your Twitter Account Organically

-Here is a helpful post about Pinterest by Arfa from She Means Blogging that I found very informative.
+Here is a helpful post about Pinterest that I found very informative.

 Reviewing products and sharing day to experiences is way more fun in videos, your audience also finds it more compelling.
 Your blog is likely to get more attention if you can insert small helpful/entertaining videos from your own YouTube channel.
 It is a known fact that pages with videos get more views and visitors spend more time on them.
 Pssst! you can also monetize your YouTube channel but you will have to learn how to optomize your YouTube Channel.